julienvincent/cartographer/README.md

 ## About

 There are some alternatives to this tool out in the wild, most notably being [mapartcraft](https://rebane2001.com/mapartcraft/), however none of the existing tools could generate map schematics in a format compatible with the excellent [Litematica](https://github.com/maruohon/litematica) mod.
-As we want to use Litematica for building the actual map in survival we decided to build a new tool that could produce files of this format and at the same time improve on some other minor things such as:
+As we want to use Litematica for building the actual map in survival we decided to build a new tool that could produce files of this format and at the same time improve on some other things such as:

 - Better interface for working with the loaded image
   - Live preview
   - Interactive selection box
-  - Image manipulation tools [still pending]
+  - Image manipulation tools (saturation, brightness)
 - Ability to manually edit the generated map-art to tweak/fix things
 - Perform all generation entirely on the browser, so not having to wait for any server-side queues
 - Simpler and more direct output format (.schematic files, json, .nbt) that don't need to be converted via third party tools